-What do you do on an Alternative Break trip?New Alternative trips are designed with your group’s interests in mind.
-While no two trips are exactly alike, there are four common elements that we focus on to create a meaningful experience:
+New Alternative trips are designed with your group’s interests in mind.
+While no two trips are exactly alike, we focus on five common elements to create a meaningful experience:

-- Partner with local organizations for service projects,
+- Partner with local organizations for service projects.